 Edgecast is a CDN that falls under Verizon’s “Digital Media Services” arm.
 This CDN focuses on video content and OTT delivery, as well as a variety of other content.
 Edgecast also offers a wide range of tools for live streamers, including scheduling and management tools, live to VOD, single-stream URLs, clipping highlights, QoS (Quality of Service) tools, analytics, and more.

-As of September 2016, the Edgecast CDN incorporated more than 95 nodes around the world and had a total bandwidth capacity of 20 Tbps (terabits per second).
+As of 2019, the Edgecast CDN has incorporated more than 3000 global interconnections around the world.
 They include POPs in North and South America, Europe, Asia (including China), Oceania, and the Middle East.

-Edgecast offers a free trial, but otherwise does not make pricing information easily available.
-Services are typically priced on annual contracts based on traffic volume and required features.
+Edgecast offers a 30-day free trial.
+However, services are typically priced on annual contracts based on traffic volume and required features.

 Akamai’s network contains almost every known CDN technology.
 On CDN comparison and review sites, they tick all the boxes for basic technology.
 This includes video on-demand and live streaming, instant live channel provisioning, and other features like DDoS protection and image optimization.